24 rational curves on K3 surfaces: K3 surfaces with 24 smooth rational curves

 We have already seen in Remarks \ref{rem:24-2}, \ref{rem:24-22} how the bound from Theorem \ref{thm2} (i) can be attained in characteristic 2.
 It remains to establish the same statement for the bound in Theorem \ref{thm2} (ii).
 To this end, let $d\geq 2$ and consider a quasi-elliptic K3 surface $X$ with 20 fibres of type $\III$ as in \cite{RuS}.
 Then the curve of cusps $C$ can be regarded as a smooth rational bisection which meets each component of a reducible fibre with multiplicity one.
 Denoting a fibre by $F$, it follows from the Nakai--Moishezon criterion that the divisor $H=NF+dC$ is ample for any $N>d$.

 For $m\gg 0$, we thus obtain projective models of $X$ with infinitely many different polarizations $mH+nF \;(n\in\NN_0)$, each of which contains exactly 40 smooth rational curves of degree $md$.

-The bound from Remark \ref{rem} arises from considering quasi-elliptic K3 surfaces $X'$ with 5 fibres of type $\IK_0^*$.
-Here the curve of cusps $C$ and the double fibre components $\Theta_1,\hdots,\Theta_5$ allow us to define the ample divisor
+The bound \eqref{eq-25} from Remark \ref{rem} arises from considering quasi-elliptic K3 surfaces $X'$ with 5 fibres of type $\IK_0^*$.
+We conjecture that \eqref{eq-25} is sharp (at least for large $h$).
+Indeed, let us consider the surface $X'$.
+The curve of cusps $C$ and the double fibre components $\Theta_1,\hdots,\Theta_5$ allow us to define the ample divisor

 for $N>d/2$.
-Since $H$ meets all the requirements of Criterion \ref{crit} for $N\geq 2$, one might expect that, at least for $N\gg 0$, it will be very ample and thus yield projective models of $X'$ with 25 lines.
+Since $H$ meets all the requirements of Criterion \ref{crit} for $N\geq 2$, we conjecture that, at least for $N\gg 0$, it is very ample and thus yields projective models of $X'$ with 25 lines.